-You are browsing places tagged with the water voles keyword.
+You are browsing places tagged with the wildfowl keyword.

 Come to Blacktoft Sands throughout the year and see how many of our 270 species of birds you can see!
 The tidal reedbed is the largest in England and is important for its breeding bearded tits, bitterns and marsh harriers.

 Situated between the Butley river and Ore estuary, Boyton Marshes attracts breeding wading birds in spring and ducks, geese and swans in winter.
 It's also great for watching owls, butterflies and dragonflies.

 Buckenham Marshes is a traditionally managed grazing marsh with large numbers of breeding wading birds, and ducks and geese in winter.
 The reserve also often boasts the only regular winter flock of bean geese in England (November to February), together with white-fronted geese and up to 10,000 wigeons.

 The reserve is made up of a mosaic of saltmarsh, peatbogs, farmland and wet grassland providing homes for a great variety of native wildlife.
 Trails lead to a wheelchair accessible hide looking out over the main wet grassland area where lapwings, redshanks and snipe breed in the summer and thousands of swans, ducks and geese spend the winter.

 Cliffe Pools nature reserve offers a spectacular landscape of open water and big skies.
 The reserve is one of the most important places for wildlife in the UK with huge flocks of wetland birds.
 A number of nature trails cross the reserve, affording great views of the pools, wildlife and the River Thames which runs alongside.